 A February 2021 paper (1) from a team of European researchers wrote: “Androgenic alopecia is a genetically determined and leads to a progressive hair loss of the vertex, affecting both men and women.
 It is related to an important psychological and social distress.
 Medical therapies include topical minoxidil, oral 5-reductase inhibitors and estroprogestative drugs with anti-androgen effects for women.
 The surgical option is autograft hair transplantation.
 Recently, phototherapy with low-level energy lasers became available.
 All these treatments may present adverse effects and their effectiveness is questionable.
 Subcutaneous injections of autologous platelet-rich plasma into the scalp represent an interesting alternative treatment for androgenetic alopecia, as monotherapy or as an adjuvant treatment.”

 “The clinical application of platelet-rich plasma (PRP) is based on the increase in the concentration of growth factors that are released from (the) alpha-granule (simply the container within the blood that holds growth factors) of the concentrated platelets and in the secretion of proteins which are able to capitalize on the healing process at the cellular level.
 It has been invented to restore the natural beauty by starting the natural rejuvenation process of the skin and aiming to make it function as a younger one and to keep the skin youthful and maintain it.
-Besides that, it is also emerged to include hairs as a new injectable procedure to enable stimulating hair growth locally and topically; preventing its fall; improving hair shaft, hair stem, and its caliber; increasing its shine, vitality, and pliability; and declining hair splitting and breakage.
-Thus, youth is in your blood as it has a magical power imposed in the platelet factors.”
+Besides that, it is also emerged to include hairs as a new injectable procedure to enable stimulating hair growth locally and topically; preventing its fall; improving hair shaft, hair stem, and its caliber; increasing its shine, vitality, and pliability; and declining hair splitting and breakage.”

 Why another hair loss treatment when there are so many to choose from?